InfuseAI/primehub-site/docs/model-deployment-tutorial-prepackaged-image.md

    ![](assets/mdeploy_quickstart_phfs.png)

    ![](assets/mdeploy_quickstart_deploydetail_1.png)
-   - Check [Model server images list](will-do-in-ch13864) to view all pre-packaged base image that hosted on Docker Hub by InfuseAI.
-   - Check [TensorFlow2 server](model-deployment-prepackaged-server-tensorflow2) to see the implementations and input/output format of TensorFlow2 server.

-5. In the `Resources`,
+4. In the `Resources`,
     - choose the instance type, here we use the one with configuration `(CPU: 0.5 / Memory: 1 G / GPU: 0)`
     - leave `Replicas` as default (1)
     ![](assets/mdeploy_quickstart_deployresource.png)
-6. Click on `Deploy` button, then we will be redirected to model deployment list page.
+5. Click on `Deploy` button, then we will be redirected to model deployment list page.
 Wait for a while and click on `Refresh` button to check our model is deployed or not.
     ![](assets/mdeploy_quickstart_deploying.png)

     ![](assets/mdeploy_quickstart_deployed.png)